tari-labs/tari-university/src/layer2scaling/layer2scaling-landscape/layer2scaling-survey.md

 Orders are matched off-chain in a matching engine and fulfilled on-chain.
 This allows complex orders, supports cross-chain transfers, and maintains a public record of orders as well as a deterministic specification of behavior.
-Off-chain matching engines make use of a token representation smart contract that converts global assets into smart contract tokens and vice versa. [[5]]
+Off-chain matching engines make use of a token representation smart contract that converts global assets into smart contract tokens and vice versa [[5]].

 *Who uses them?*

 - Neon Exchange (NEX) ( [[5]], [[35]])
   - NEX uses a NEO decentralized application (dApp) with tokens.
-  - Initial support is planned for NEO, ETH, NEP5, and ERC20 tokens.
+  - Initial support is planned for NEO, ETH, NEP5 and ERC20 tokens.
-  - Cross-chain support is planned for trading BTC, LTC, and RPX on NEX.
+  - Cross-chain support is planned for trading BTC, LTC and RPX on NEX.
   - The NEX off-chain matching engine will be scalable, distributed, fault-tolerant, and function continuously without downtime.
   - Consensus is achieved using cryptographically signed requests; publicly specified deterministic off-chain matching